What you need

-In this activity, learners start by learning directions on their own body, then relate to objects to the left and right of their body, and finally relate to the position of one object in relation to another.
-Repeating these activities helps learners to learn about their directions in their immediate environment before moving to a virtual environment.
+In this activity, learners will start by learning directions on their own body and then, relate to objects on the left and right of their body.
+Finally, learners will relate to the position of one object in relation to another one.
+Repeating these activities help learners to become familiar with their directions in their immediate environment before moving into a virtual environment.

 To practice learning about direction on our own bodies:

-- Talk to learners about their direction during any of the highlighted activities throughout the day
+Talk to the learner about their directions during any of the highlighted activities throughout the day.

-- Ask which hand holds an item (such as clothing, toothbrush)
+- Ask the learner which hand holds an item (such as clothing, toothbrush).

-- Ask whether an item (such as a knife or spoon) is on the left or right side of another item (such as a plate)
+- Ask the learner whether an item (such as a knife or spoon) is on the left or right side of another item (such as a plate)

-- Ask where people are relative to the learner
+- Ask the learner where people are relative to the learner.

 To learn about direction on our own body: